kavishvachhet/Shopora/README.md

 - `GET /api/orders` - Get order history
 - `GET /api/orders/:id` - Get order details

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

 Kavish Vachheta - kavishkumar.v@ahduni.edu.in

 Project Link: [https://github.com/Kavish_Vachheta/shopora](https://github.com/kavishvachhet/Shopora)

-## Acknowledgments

-- Thanks to all contributors
-- Inspiration from modern e-commerce platforms
-- Built with dedication and care for the best shopping experience

 ---